Wasapl/gym_tracker/README.md

 Convert from Notion page to spreadsheet. still need to find out a better format for spreadsheet.

+# defenition of task

+I need a software that will allow me to track my progress with various exercises.
+It needs to have two-fold UI:
+1. Gym mode:
+   1. easy and simple UI to write down amount of reps and weights during the exercises.
+   2. User journey:
+      1. user decided which exercise he is going to do next.
+He picks that exercise fro the list of stored exercises or creates new one.
+      2. Upon the select of exercise UI should show latest data about the exercise: latest weights, sets and reps.
+This way user is reminded about the exercise and he can decide what number he should strive to.
+      3. User executes one set of the exercise and writes down weight and reps he did. those fields can be prepopulated with data from latest data shown before the exercise.
+2. Stats mode: shows different diagrams build on the data gathered in Gym mode.
+   1. User should be able to pick an exercise and the UI should show latest data, graphs with total ton on vertical axis and date on horizontal axis. data points on a graph could be marked by PE if Personal record was achieved at that date
+   2. User could tap on a specific data point to get more details about it - PEs, conditions, Rate of Perceived Exertion, etc

 ## Flow of data
 ```mermaid
 flowchart LR